 Trachtenberg's most recent book is a nonfiction narrative that explores what loving an animal—specifically his cats—may reveal about love between men and women.
-He’s also in the early stages of a book about failure in America, centering on the catastrophic business career of Ulysses S. Grant and a book of essays about singers.
+He's now working on a novel about the catastrophic late-life bankruptcy of Ulysses S. Grant and a book of essays about singers.